DevGlitch/alembic-migration-checker/README.md

 ## 📖 Description

-The **Alembic Version Checker** GitHub Action checks the Alembic version of the latest migration against the database.
-It supports PostgreSQL, MySQL, and SQLite databases, making it versatile for different development environments.

-This GitHub action automates a critical aspect of database schema migrations management.
-It employs a custom Python script that connects directly to your database and queries the `alembic_version` table for the version number of the currently applied migration.
-This number is then compared with the version identifier of the latest migration script available in your Alembic migrations directory.

-The primary aim is to detect any discrepancies between the applied database migration and the latest migration script, preventing potential conflicts or inconsistencies before they impact your deployment pipeline.
-By incorporating this check into GitHub workflows, teams can maintain a consistent and accurate reflection of their database migrations, facilitating smoother and more reliable application deployments especially in CI/CD environments.
+The **Alembic Migration Checker** GitHub Action performs a comprehensive check of the database schema by comparing the Alembic version of the latest migration script with the current state of the database.
+It identifies and alerts users to any discrepancies or potential issues between the applied database migration and the latest migration script available in the Alembic migrations directory.
+This proactive approach helps prevent migration conflicts and inconsistencies, ensuring a smooth deployment pipeline.
+By integrating this action into GitHub workflows, teams can maintain a consistent and accurate reflection of their database migrations, facilitating smoother and more reliable application deployments, particularly in CI/CD environments.

 ---